DerekCresswell/GameDesign11/4 Platformer/5 ParallaxEffect.md

 ```

 These will be set according to their names.\
-Of course, we also need to track the player's position. add a `public Transform player` to the script.
+Of course, we also need to track the player's position.
+Add a `public Transform player` to the script.
 We want this to be a Transform as all we will need is the player's position and not other components.

-What we want to do here is decide if the player is over the left, middle, or right tile so we need to know how big a tile is.\
+What we want to do here is figure out if the player is over the left, middle, or right tile.
+This means we need to know how big a tile is.\
 In order to do this we must know how big the tile is.
 We of course could guess at this or if we used the tile editor to make your background piece we could count the tiles.\
 While either of these work they really are not ideal.
 We can fix this with two lines of code.